telerik/blazor-docs/components/grid/filter/checkboxlist.md

     protected override async Task OnInitializedAsync()
     {
         // generate data that simulates the database for this example
-        // the actual grid data is retrieve in its OnRead handler AllGridData = new List<Employee>();
+        // the actual Grid data is retrieve in its OnRead handler AllGridData = new List<Employee>();
         var rand = new Random();
         for (int i = 1; i <= 15; i++)